Chat with AI: The Surprising Turn of Real-time Video Communication from Human to AI: Towards RTC for AI: Case Study

 \textbf{Video Collection.} We first collect videos to ask questions.
 To align with the domain and scale of existing MLLM benchmarks~\cite{lin2024streamingbench}, we directly use their videos (discarding QA).

-\textbf{Video Preprocessing.} To allow MLLMs to understand the quality degradation caused by low bitrates, we transcode the original videos to low-bitrate versions (200 Kbps).
+\textbf{Video Preprocessing.} To allow MLLMs to understand the quality degradation caused by low bitrates, we transcode the original videos to low-bitrate versions (200 Kbps) \jiangkai{using x265 from ffmpeg version N-118035-gc1e3d55f99}.
 The low bitrate video and the original video are horizontally concatenated into one video.
 Then this concatenated video will be input to the MLLM for understanding and QA generation.

-\textbf{QA Generation.} To enable MLLMs to generate QA pairs based on the concatenated video, we carefully designed a prompt with guidance from persona, context, core task, execution steps, constraints, and output format, as shown in Figure~\ref{fig:prompt}.
-This prompt ensures that MLLMs can recognize quality differences and generate quality-sensitive QA pairs.
+\textbf{QA Generation.} To enable MLLMs to generate QA samples based on the concatenated video, we carefully designed a prompt with guidance from persona, context, core task, execution steps, constraints, and output format, as shown in Figure~\ref{fig:prompt}.
+This prompt ensures that MLLMs can recognize quality differences and generate quality-sensitive QA samples. \wu{To facilitate judging whether the answer is correct, we generate multiple-choice questions with four options (A, B, C, D).
+Users can directly calculate accuracy by matching the answer letters, without needing to measure semantic consistency.} \jiangkai{We also encourage MLLMs to generate questions that require at least multiple frames to answer, in order to enhance the temporal dependency of the questions.
+Qwen3-VL-plus thinking~\cite{qwen3vl} is adopted as the generator.}

 \textbf{QA Filtering.} The generated QA pairs will be filtered.
 We separately input the original video and the low bitrate video into the MLLM and use the generated QA pairs for questioning.
 If the answer from the original video is correct and the answer from the low bitrate video is wrong, we accept this QA pair.
-In practice, \textbf{25.2\%} of the QA pairs can be accepted.
+In practice, \jiangkai{Qwen2.5-Omni~\cite{xu2025qwen2} is adopted as the filter and }\textbf{11.16\%} of the QA pairs can be accepted.

 \textbf{Cross Verification.} Since the answer generated by MLLM may also be incorrect, this cannot be filtered out through the above testing.
 Hence, we utilize another MLLM for cross-verification.
 We feed the above accepted question into another MLLM, and if the new answer is consistent with the above accepted answer, we finally approve this QA pair.
-In our experiments, \textbf{57.7\%} of the accepted QA pairs can pass cross-verification.
-Considering all the above validations together, finally \textbf{14.6\%} of the generated QA pairs are valid.
+In our experiments, \jiangkai{GLM-4.5V thinking~\cite{v2025glm} is adopted as the verifier and }\textbf{70.61\%} of the accepted QA pairs can pass cross-verification.
+Considering all the above validations together, finally \textbf{7.8\%} of the generated QA pairs are valid.